GVThorne/GoldLinkAPI/docs/source/gv_items.rst

     Although the request has been successful, for a Seminar Booking to appear in Gold-Vision, it needs to have a Seminar Booking Attendee.
 However, a Seminar Booking Attendee request cannot be made beforehand as it is required to have a SEMB_ID.

-The next step to be made will be to create a Seminar Booking Attendee for the Seminar Booking that we have just created:
+The next step to be made will be to create a Seminar Booking Attendee for the Seminar Booking that has just been created:

 .. code-block:: html